 Get it in gear!The robot scoots around in a tight circle, stops short, and smoke begins to pour out of every joint.
 Luke throws his arms up in disgust.
 Exasperated, the young farm boy jumps into his landspeeder leaving the smoldering robot to hum madly.

+The Lars family has had a stubborn dim-witted treadwell droid in their possession for over 20 years.
+It suffered a final meltdown in the days preceding Luke Skywalker’s departure from Tatooine.
 WED-15-77 was a recalcitrant yet hardworking droid that belonged to the Lars Homestead for over 20 years.
 It assisted young Luke Skywalker on a variety of chores, but preferred working for Beru Lars since she always had it do the same predictable jobs.
+For ATTACK OF THE CLONES, the treadwell design has been resurrected and once again inhabits the Lars homestead, showing that the droids may be simple but are long-lasting even under the harshest of conditions.

-Luke’s original introduction (From the BEHIND THE MAGIC CD-ROM) |
+Luke’s original introduction (from the Behind the Magic CD-ROM)

-Fan made re-creation of the Luke/Treadwell scene by JediSluggo |
+Fan made re-creation of the Luke/Treadwell scene by JediSluggo

 THE LARS HOMESTEAD